Johfra Bosschart: 1940s

 In 1940 the Second World War broke out.
 In that year he became proficient in etching and lithography.
 He got his hands on a German Nazi propaganda magazine containing an article about degenerate art.
-It showed a large number of illustrations of works by Max Ernst, René Magritte, André Masson, Giorgio de Chirico and many others.In 1943 he held his first exhibition, together with Hans Kroesen.
+It showed a large number of illustrations of works by Max Ernst, René Magritte, André Masson, Giorgio de Chirico and many others.
+In 1943 he held his first exhibition, together with Hans Kroesen.
 Approximately 250 drawings and watercolors were exhibited.
 The pressure from the German occupiers during this period was increasing.
 He was forced into hiding to avoid being sent to work in Germany.
 He found shelter in Rijswijk and a few months later he went into hiding in the parental home in the Van Linschotenstraat in the Bezuidenhout district of The Hague.

 From 1 March 1945, the bombing raids by the Allies on the Haagse Bos in The Hague the family to leave the parental home, they could only take a few documents - including the diaries - with them.
 On March 3, 1945, the parental home was completely destroyed during a bombing raid.
 Almost all his drawings and paintings were lost.

 Shortly after the liberation of the Netherlands, on 17 July 1945, he took up residence in a courtyard house in Willemstraat in The Hague.
 He established himself as a painter and took the name JOHFRA.
 This is a combination of the first letters of his birth names FRAnsciscus JOHannes, in reverse order.

 At the beginning of 1946, Johfra was introduced by his friends to an artist with the pseudonym Diavola.
 This was the nickname of Angèle Thérèse Blomjous (The Hague, April 1, 1923 – The Hague, October 3, 1997).
 Diavola eventually changes her name into Diana, goddess of the hunt.
-Johfra and Diana are increasingly hanging out with each other and a relationship develops.
-In the summer of 1946 he followed Diana to Paris.
+Johfra and Diana increasingly hang out with each other, and a relationship develops.
+In the summer of 1946, he followed Diana to Paris.

 Diana worked in Paris as an au pair.
 In 1947 Johfra again resided in Paris, where Diana still worked.
 This time around they had more time for each other and visited many museums and other places of interest.

 When they returned to The Hague, they moved into the attic of the apartment of Johfra's parents.
-In 1948 they traveled to Italy to visit Rome.Diana took him along on the various journeys the couple made to the Alps, the Dolemites, the Pyrenees, the Swiss Lakes, Florence and Venice.
+In 1948 they traveled to Italy to visit Rome.
+Diana took him along on the various journeys the couple made to the Alps, the Dolemites, the Pyrenees, the Swiss Lakes, Florence and Venice.
 In this post-war period, Johfra held several solo exhibitions in the Bennewitz art gallery in The Hague.